• Skip to primary navigation

 • Mastery in Writing Fluency Unit Level Eight of A Basic Writing Course by C.E.
 Stothers and J.W.
 Trusler, published by W.J.
 Gage & Co., Limited, Toronto and used in public schools many years ago. (vintage, out of print) One of the reasons we like this title is because it incorporates fluency in scribbles as well as some “real life” interesting and practical things to write for a lesson, along with numbers.
 (In other words, it isn’t just about writing alphabetical letters and poetic or famous quotes.)
 In our family, penmanship lessons have ended in grade 7 or 8 (usually grade 8).

-Grades 9-12 – “English”
+Grades 9-12 – now called “English”

 • Writing Stories, Letters, Reports, Essays, and Speeches is designed for grades 4/5-12 and useful grade after grade.